Episode 005: Discomfort

 Anyway.
 That’s just a tangent I didn’t intend to go on, but I’m thankful for you XXX.

 So today, I want to bring you the topic of discomfort.
 I have hinted at this concept last week.
-And even though the two episodes are not really linked—not like a part one or part two— the two things really kind of intertwine and you’ll be able to see actually does hole for a season it’s a lot of foundational groundwork and mindset work which does influenced the creative process.
+And even though the two episodes are not really linked—not like a part one or part two— the two things really kind of intertwine and you’ll be able to see actually does hold for a season it’s a lot of foundational groundwork and mindset work which does influenced the creative process.
 But we’ll talk about that more.
 I have a lot of really fun episodes already pre-planned for you, but you don’t have to be in the creative field.
 And it’s not because I’m getting wishy-washy on the target audience, but because I think that these are universal truths and issues that we are all facing regardless of running a business or being a designer or being a stay at home mom.
 I believe that all of our experiences are interlinked and they are all connected by the very same principles.
-Maybe you experience something a little more often then another, but I think overall we are going through the same human experience and we are indeed all in this together.
+Maybe you experience something a little more often than another, but I think overall we are going through the same human experience and we are indeed all in this together.

 So the conversation of discomfort keeps popping up because I think it’s a very popular concept at the moment anyway.
-And I think people live very familiar with it being something that’s a natural part of life, but I think we don’t often take a step back to really look at why it’s happening and where it has come from.
+And I think people are very familiar with it being something that’s a natural part of life, but I think we don’t often take a step back to really look at why it’s happening and where it has come from.
 So I want to invite you to consider for a moment that our brains, our primitive brains, are wired to avoid discomfort to seek pleasure and seek comfort over pain.

 And if you imagine living in a cave where everything that was unknown, you had to fear because your life depended on it.
 If you imagine that everything that was scary was protecting you from harm and potential death, then you can see how your brain is just trying to do the right thing that it has done for a long-long time.